iicsydney601/bluemix-db2-cli-mate/README.md

 5. Not able to sync data to SQLDB (Bluemix restriction) [https://developer.ibm.com/answers/questions/20958/sync-data-to-bluemix-sqldb/](https://developer.ibm.com/answers/questions/20958/sync-data-to-bluemix-sqldb/)

-DB2climate is an attempt to address all of the above issues.
+DB2climate is designed to address these issues.
 It allows you to open a ssh connection to the application container which has DB2 runtime client, Dropbox CLI and API client preloaded and configured, therefore you can run all supported db2 commands against your SQLDBs and move data in and out of Bluemix using Dropbox cloud storage.

 ## Deploy DB2climate to Bluemix  ##